jimurai/cv/README.md

 **PhD, Pervasive Sensing, Department of Computing**
 *Imperial College London, 2008-2012*
-My [PhD][thesis] from Imperial College London was in biomedical electronics where I researched techniques to enable continuous cardiac monitoring of patients with minimum impact on their lives as part of the [Body Sensor Networks][bsn] team at the Hamlyn Centre.
+Thesis titled: [*"A Photoplethysmography System Optimised for Wearable Pervasive Cardiac Monitoring"*][thesis].
+Involved finding a robust solution to optical noise issues that could be implemented in a minimal number of circuit components.
 The outcome was a pulse oximeter sensor that combined high-dynamic range noise rejection with embedded signal analysis and sub-10mW power consumption using only off-the-shelf components.

-I also supported multiple other research campaigns by providing electronic hardware and software development with product development grade quality.
+* Low-power, low noise integrating transimpedance amplifier
+* Multi-mode optical noise rejection
+* Embedded signal processing on Cortex-M3
+* Current-conveyor based analogue front in for mixed-signal ASIC (TSMC 180nm)

 **MEng, 1st class, Electrical and Electronic Engineering**
 *Imperial College London, 2000-2004*